-In managing its investments, Council will continually review its portfolio to ensure it remains consistent with its Investment Policy of optimising returns in the long term while balancing risk in the short term.
+In managing its investments Council will continually review its portfolio to ensure it remains consistent with its investment policy of optimising returns in the long term while balancing risk in the short term.
 Council will consult with the community, in accordance with the Local Government Act (2002), if at any stage it deems it prudent to restructure any of its key investments to maximise its returns to the ratepayer, and manage debt and risk.
-The effect of the Kaikōura earthquake on Wellington's port, Centreport, reinforced the importance of increasing the diversity and resilience in our investment strategy.
+The effect of the Kaikōura Earthquake on Wellington's port, Centreport, reinforced the importance of increasing the diversity and resilience in our investment strategy.
 Centreport, in which MWRC Holdings Ltd is a 23 per cent shareholder, sustained considerable damage from the earthquake.
 As a result, MWRC Holdings Ltd has not received dividends from its Centreport shares for the year ending June 2017 and it is projected that there will be no dividends in the year ending 30 June 2018.
-This reduces Horizons' ability to subsidise rates over this period.
+This reduces Horizon's ability to subsidise rates over this period.

-Consistent with our ongoing strategy to grow opportunities to diversify and maximise revenue from our investments, MWRC Holdings Ltd won its bid to build a new three-story, modern office building on Victoria Avenue, which will be tenanted by Inland Revenue's Palmerston North office.
+Consistent with our ongoing strategy to grow opportunities to diversify and maximise revenue from our investments, MWRC Holdings Ltd won its bid to build a new three-story, modern office building on Victoria Avenue, which will be tenanted by Inland Revenue Department's Palmerston North office.
 The returns generated from the rental of this building will be a beneficial rate of return over the medium to long-term.
 This revenue will ensure that we can increase our non-rates-based revenue streams and reduce the burden on our ratepayers.

-A portion of the funds to undertake this development came from revenue generated from the sale of the Napier Port shares (\$6.1 million).
-The remainder (\$17 million) will be obtained by way of an external loan.
-As a result of the Long-term Plan consultation, Council has decided to invest \$17 million of borrowed funds into MWRC Holdings Ltd. Council will borrow these funds through the Local Government Funding Agency (LGFA), as permitted under Council's Liability Management Policy, and record a corresponding loan with MWRC Holdings Ltd to service this loan.
-This means that while there is a loan on Horizons' balance sheet for the funds borrowed from the LGFA, there is a corresponding asset also on the balance sheet recording the secondary loan (Horizons to MWRC Holdings Ltd).
+A portion of the funds to undertake this development comes from revenue generated from the sale of the Napier Port shares (\$6.1 million).
+The remainder (\$17 million) will be obtained through external funding (i.e. a loan).
+Council is considering whether they should invest \$17 million of borrowed funds into MWRC Holdings Ltd, or not, as there are two primary means for MWRCH Holdings Ltd to obtain this external funding.
+Either through Council or borrow the funds directly through an external bank, and we would like your feedback on these options.